jorendorff/gc-in-50-lines/README.md

         free_list = object;
     }

-==> What's wrong with this?
+==> What&rsquo;s wrong with this?

-That's not adding to the free list, that's clobbering the free list.
+That&rsquo;s not adding to the free list, that&rsquo;s clobbering the free list.

     void add_to_free_list(Object* object) {
         object->tail = free_list;
         free_list = object;
     }

 Right.
-That's all!
+That&rsquo;s all!
-If you think about this from a performance perspective, it's one read from memory, because you're reading a global varaible, and two writes.
+If you think about this from a performance perspective, it&rsquo;s one read from memory, because you&rsquo;re reading a global varaible, and two writes.
 Reading from local variables and arguments is essentially free.